-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 23 Number accepting a place on the waiting list: 3 Number of wait-listed students admitted: 3 s your waiting list ranked?
-Yes No If yes, do you release that information to students? Х Do you release that information to school counselors?
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

+Is your waiting list ranked?
+Yes No If yes, do you release that information to students?
+X Do you release that information to school counselors?